Product catalog setup in Webflow: structure, fields, and best practices

 Product listings

 This is the core of the catalog.
-Each product should have a clear name, a professional photo to enhance credibility and visual appeal, and a short description that gets to the point.
+Each product should have a clear name, a professional photo, and a short description that gets to the point.
 You want to include the key features, the main benefit, and anything important that helps someone pick the right option.
+Show product availability so customers know real-time stock levels.
+Display product prices clearly.
+If you have SKUs or model numbers, include them.

 High-quality photos and consistent images

 Photos can make or break a catalog.
 If the images are blurry, dark, or inconsistent, people lose trust fast.
-Most buyers are visual, and if they can’t clearly see what they’re buying, they hesitate.
+Try to keep your photos consistent across products, similar angles, similar lighting, and the same general style.

 Simple descriptions that still answer what matters

 Descriptions shouldn’t be long, but they should be complete.
 They should explain what the product is, who it’s for, and why it’s worth buying.
-Including detailed specs and accurate product data in your descriptions helps customers make informed decisions by providing all the important product details they need.
-If there are materials, sizing, variants, or any details people usually ask about, include it in a simple way.
+Including detailed specs and accurate product data in your descriptions helps customers make informed decisions.

 Reviews or trust signals